 Tate Liverpool aims to embed research at the core of its public activities.
 The mission of this research centre is to focus on the notion of the museum as a learning machine.

 The Learning Research Centre exists to promote research and knowledge exchange and to inform practice in the field of learning in galleries.

 Victorian and Edwardian Art

-The centre aims to promote research on British art from 1840 to 1915.
-It builds on Tates record of collecting works of this period, from the gallerys founding in 1897 to the present day, and on its exhibition programme.
+The centre aims to promote research on British art from 1840 to 1915, building on Tates collection and exhibition programme.